Fahad-Almaani/AI-path-finder-with-A-/README.md

 # Path finder using A* Algorithm

-## This Is a AI course project For impleminting A* serach Algorithm in a Maze game
+## This Is a AI course project for impleminting A* search Algorithm

 How To Run: